 The characteristics of a high quality, functional protein according to the principles of Nutrigenomics are:

 Furchild has incorporated a wide selection of high quality protein that is in its natural, fresh, state.
 Our proteins are unadulterated and we only use meats and poultry with no hormones and no antibiotics.
-Furchild uses a combination of muscle meat and organ meat from species appropriate fed animals including free-range chicken, free-range turkey, free-range duck, grass-fed beef and grass-fed lamb.
+Furchild uses a combination of muscle meat and organ meat from species appropriate fed animals including cage-free chicken, free-range turkey, free-range duck, grass-fed beef and grass-fed lamb.

 Furchild meals incorporate functional fats into your dog’s diet - fish oil, organic hemp oil, organic flaxseed oil.
 We also recommend pet owners add organic coconut oil as an ingredient of turmeric Golden Paste to their dog’s food.